 The information that is conveyed using styling techniques is not made available for screen reader users that are blind.
-Keyboard-only users encounter inaccessible controls and cannot interact with the tag buttons.
+Users with low vision will have difficulty reading redacted text when displayed with insufficient color contrast, while color blind users may not identify the font color formatting.